vaultic13/neuro-pragmata/README.md

 The hacking minigame (the `app.PuzzleSnake` cursor-routing puzzle that pops up when Diana initiates a hack) is the most fully-integrated subsystem.
 The flow:

-1. The mod observes `_StartTrg` on the active `PuzzleSnake` instance and, the moment a grid appears, sends an `actions/force` to the AI peer with the rendered grid as the `state` field and `pragmata_hack_plan` as the only allowed action.
+1. The mod observes `_StartTrg` on the active `PuzzleSnake` instance and, the moment a grid appears, sends an `actions/force` to Neuro with the rendered grid as the `state` field and `pragmata_hack_plan` as the only allowed action.
-2. The peer returns a list of cardinal moves (`up` / `down` / `left` / `right`).
-The render highlights **bonus nodes** — cells that do more damage to the enemy and make the hack last longer — and asks the peer to route through as many as possible en route to the goal (a longer bonus-collecting path beats the shortest path, as long as it still reaches the goal and avoids `X` traps and `~` trail cells).
+2. Neuro returns a list of cardinal moves (`up` / `down` / `left` / `right`).
+The render highlights **bonus nodes** — cells that do more damage to the enemy and make the hack last longer — and asks Neuro to route through as many as possible en route to the goal (a longer bonus-collecting path beats the shortest path, as long as it still reaches the goal and avoids `X` traps and `~` trail cells).
 3. The mod dispatches the moves one cell per ~130ms by writing the target coords into `PuzzleSnake._NextMovePosition`.
 The engine's natural input pipeline (`updateInput → updateNextPosition → updatePuzzleMovement → onEnterGrid`) then processes each move for free: walls block, directional gates enforce, trail flags update, skill/bonus cells trigger, `EraseCode` traps fire, and **goal arrival auto-completes the puzzle** with the full COMPLETE animation.
 (Writing `_NextMovePosition` replaced an earlier `Unit.move(via.Int2)` + `_RequestForceSuccess` approach, which bypassed those per-cell side-effects; `Unit.move` is retained only for the debug-panel poke buttons.)

-While the peer is driving a hack, the mod draws a prominent, HUD-styled on-screen **"`<display_name>` is hacking"** banner (planning → executing move N/M → resuming/replanning → COMPLETE/FAILED) so it's clear the AI — not the player — is moving the cursor.
+While Neuro is driving a hack, the mod draws a prominent, HUD-styled on-screen **"`<display_name>` is hacking"** banner (planning → executing move N/M → resuming/replanning → COMPLETE/FAILED) so it's clear Neuro — not the player — is moving the cursor.
 The displayed name comes from `display_name`; toggle the banner with `hacking_show_overlay` and reposition with the `*_fraction` settings.

 For full schemas, message shapes, and integration notes, see [ACTIONS.md](ACTIONS.md#pragmata_hack_plan).